mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/mongodb-administration/index.md

 Scaling of the number of MongoDB Replica Set nodes is possible using the service in both the GUI and CLI.
 Currently scaling up/down to 1, 3, 5 or 7 replica set member is possible, odd numbers are required for high-availability.
 A Replica Set with 1 node is not recommended as it has no redundancy or high availability.

+Note that scaling "up" will cause the MongoDB Replica Set Primary to copy ALL of the replica set data to any new members.
+This may temporarily degrade database performance.
+In some cases it is possible your application will temporarily receive errors during a scale "down" if it was reading from a node that was killed in the process of the scale-down. *Most* MongoDB drivers expect this type of failure to occur.

 To scale the Replica Set in the GUI:
 1. View the service in the *'Services'* section.
 1. Press *'Edit Configuration'*.